INSIDE: The Ultimate Guide to Tamaki Village Maori Cultural Experience in Rotorua.

 Mitai Vs Tamaki

-Tamaki Village experience begins and ends with that fun bus tour ride, and takes you through that cultural village.
+Tamaki Village experience begins (and ends) with that fun bus tour ride, and a big part of the experience is the activities on offer at their cultural village.

-Mitai Maori Village evening tour includes a guided tour of Rainbow Springs Nature Park where you can view Kiwi, New Zealand’s nocturnal native bird.
+Mitai Maori Village evening tour includes a guided tour of Rainbow Springs Nature Park where you can view Kiwi birds, New Zealand’s nocturnal native bird.

 The evening tours at Tamaki Maori Village and Mitai Maori Village are professional, reliable and consistent in delivering their Maori cultural experiences.

 Prices at Mitai are a little cheaper than Tamaki, at $123 NZ per adult, $61 NZ per child (10-15), $25 NZ per child (5-9) and children under 5 free.

 A family pass for 2 adults and 2 children 10-15 years is $330 NZ

 Mitai then becomes the better option for families on a strict travel budget.

 Kids will love both.

 Tamaki vs Te Puia Te Po Indigenous Evening Tour in Rotorua